 If you visit during the wet season the houses will appear to be floating on the water.
 But during the dry season, you can actually get out of your boat and walk among the houses on dry land where they will tower 20 feet overhead.
 It’s a totally unique experience and one of the best things to do in Siem Reap after Angkor Wat.

-Over the years the floating villages of Tonle Sap have become increasingly touristy.
-It probably won’t feel as authentic as you want it to, but tourism does a lot to help support these villages and it’s interesting to see how people adapt to the changing seasons here.
+Over the years, the floating villages of Tonle Sap have become increasingly touristy.
+It probably won’t feel as authentic as you want it to, but tourism does a lot to help support these villages.
+It’s interesting to see how people adapt to the changing seasons here.

-If you want to see the villages without feeling like you’re being invasive or without being pressured to buy their souvenirs, you can take a sunset cruise on Tonle Sap Lake.
+If you want to see the villages without feeling invasive or pressured to buy their souvenirs, you can take a sunset cruise on Tonle Sap Lake.
 You’ll get to enjoy the views of the villages but in a more relaxed environment.

 3. See the Cambodian Circus